Prep | Senior | Sixth Form

 A comprehensive and extensive fixture programme in the full range of team sports including hockey, netball, rugby and football is offered to ensure all pupils have the opportunity to represent the school in competitive matches at their own level.Back to Map ^

 With 46 acres of grounds the students are not short of space.
 The iconic Belvedere is fondly remembered by all Leweston pupils.
 After a short wooded walk the natural amphitheatre, which looks out over the Dorset countryside, makes a perfect setting for outdoor performances, quiet reflection and weddings.Back to Map ^

 We welcome applications to the Prep School throughout the year, as long as there is availability.
 Places in popular year groups such as Reception, Year 3 and Year 5 can be subject to a waiting list.
 For more information visit https://www.leweston.co.uk/admissions/admissions-2/joining-the-school/joining-the-prep

-Yes, but we have some year groups close to being full or in the Senior School places that are dependent on subject choices.
-We would encourage anyone interested in joining us in 2021 or 2022 to contact our Admissions team as soon as possible on email@example.com
+Yes, but we have some year groups which are close to being full or in the Senior School places that are dependent on subject choices.
+We would encourage anyone interested in joining us in 2022 or 2023 to contact our Admissions team as soon as possible on email@example.com

-Families are then invited to visit the school to meet Miss Phillips, the Head of Prep and tour.
-Prospective pupils are then invited to an informal, online interview with Miss Phillips or, if it becomes possible again, a taster day which your child will spend with their peer group.
+Families are then invited to visit the school to meet the Head, staff and pupils and tour the campus.
+Prospective pupils are then invited to a taster day which your child will spend with their peer group.
 We will also request a reference and recent report from your current school.
 Prospective Senior students will be asked to take a short assessment so that we understand their individual abilities and development, this can be completed at home if necessary.